-If clearing for the proposed development meets the requirements of AO85.1 the PO (PO85) is met.
-However, if the clearing for the proposed development cannot meet the AO, a more robust assessment addressing the PO must be provided in the application.
+If clearing for the proposed development meets the requirements of AO105.1, both POs (PO105 and PO106) are met.
+However, if the clearing for the proposed development cannot meet the AO, a more robust assessment addressing the PO(s) must be provided in the application.